 On a daily basis I get emails from some of the lovely YSB newsletter subscribers about technique.
 How to do a better backstroke start.
 How to improve turn velocity.
 Or even how to not have your stroke fall apart on the last length of a 200m butterfly.

-In this 4-part video series of Nathan Adrian’s freestyle technique produced by Speedo we get some pretty cool views of his stroke, as well as some pointers for improved freestyle technique.
+In this 4-part video series of Nathan Adrian’s freestyle stroke and technique produced by Speedo we get some pretty cool views of his stroke, as well as some pointers for improved freestyle technique.

 - 7 Drills for a Faster Freestyle

 - 3 Sprint Freestyle Sets with World Champion Nick Brunelli

 - So That Caeleb Dressel Guy Is Kinda Fast